About Flinn

 The Foundation also leverages the additional capacities of a private foundation through its professional resources.
 These are exemplified by what’s informally known as the Flinn Foundation’s “5 C’s”—to convene interested parties, collaborate and generate partnerships among groups with mutual interests, catalyze solutions, communicate progress and outcomes, and consensus-build among stakeholders.

-The Foundation often convenes leaders in workshops and educational forums at the Flinn Foundation Conference Center (currently closed for renovation) within its office building at 1802 N. Central Avenue in Phoenix.
+The Foundation often convenes leaders in workshops and educational forums at the Flinn Foundation Conference Center within its office building at 1802 N. Central Avenue in Phoenix.
 When not being used by the Foundation, these two fully-equipped meeting rooms are available at no cost to Arizona’s nonprofit organizations serving the fields of the biosciences, health care, education, arts and culture, and civic leadership.
 Across its operations, including the Conference Center, the Foundation is committed to continually raising its standards in environmental sustainability.

 The board of directors is chaired by Eric Reiman, M.D., a psychiatrist and brain-imaging researcher by background who is chief executive officer of Banner Research and executive director of Banner Alzheimer’s Institute.
 The Foundation’s president and CEO is Tammy McLeod, Ph.D., a broadly accomplished executive and community leader.